 Informal Education Innovation Proposal (IEIP)

 The Informal Education Innovation Proposal (IEIP) is designed to enhance informal education activities that support STEM education in areas supported by NASA.
 Collaborative proposals involving a combination of participants and ones that can be shared with other organizations are especially preferred.
+All P.I.s, faculty mentors, and students are required to be U.S. citizens.
 For IEIP grants, NASA requires 100% in cost sharing (i.e., 1:1 match).
 No indirect costs are allowed on requested amounts, but unrecovered or waived indirect costs can help satisfy the cost-share requirement.
 Indirect costs on direct cost-shared amounts are permitted as well.
 Cost sharing may include “in-kind” contributions, faculty time, tuition, etc. Funding is restricted to one year.
 All IEIP grant awards are contingent on available funding.
-Total OSGC budget request limited to $5,000.
+Total OSGC budget request limited to $2,500.

 Proposal Deadlines: Accepted At Any Time